 Thus, calculating ERP ROI methodically is a necessary requirement before investing in a project.
-A good ROI analysis would allow you to better understand the kind of project framework you need to implement.
+A good ROI analysis of your ERP Implementation would allow you to better understand the kind of project framework you need to implement.
 It would also allow you to monitor the progress of the project and fully see it into successful completion.

 Is upgrading to a Cloud ERP really worth it?

 The first thing to keep in mind when one is calculating ROI for an ERP system is that the nature of ongoing costs in on-premise and SaaS cloud systems are extremely different.
 This is because you are virtually outsourcing all of the hardware and software maintenance.
 But it is important to note that the capital expense of ERP Comparison for SME’s for a cloud-based ERP system is far lower than an on-premise system.
 According to Nucleus study, cloud delivers 4.01 times the ROI as on-premises.
 There is little to no investment necessary or infrastructure creation, licensing fees, IT staff acquisition and maintenance costs.

-There are some other visible benefits to the cloud ERP systems.
-ERP on the Cloud allows for one single data repository irrespective of the location so that relevant employees may access it any point in time.
+There are some other visible benefits to the modern cloud ERP systems.
+ERP on the Cloud allows for one single data repository irrespective of the location so that relevant employees may access it at any point in time.
 This allows for significantly reduced IT costs.

 Further, due to cloud ERP implementation, the quote to cash time is reduced as the accuracy of billing is increased.
 Financial closing formalities at the end of the month of the year are thus made more efficient and simpler.
 Along the same lines, employees do not have to manually enter data and consolidate information on spreadsheets, thus there is a significant increase in user productivity with cloud ERP systems than with on premise systems.
-Additionally, there is an increase in customer satisfaction, improved compliance and a better system of accounting integration.
+Additionally, there is an increase in customer satisfaction, improved compliance, and a better system of accounting integration.

 Factors affecting ROI in ERP on the Cloud